-New scientific highlight
+New scientific highlights

 See our Highlights page for details